Leaving Google After Two and a Half Years

 What Was Great

 The talent density at Google is real.
-My teammates on Drive were among the strongest engineers I've worked with.
-People who could hold a nuanced debate about protocol witness table dispatch one hour and ship a clean, user-facing feature the next.
+My teammates on Drive were among the strongest engineers I've worked with, people who could hold a nuanced debate about protocol witness table dispatch one hour and ship a clean, user-facing feature the next.
 The hiring bar creates a floor that elevates everything.

 And the scale is genuinely educational.
 Working on an app used by hundreds of millions of people changes how you think about error handling, performance, backward compatibility, and rollouts.
 You develop an instinct for defensive engineering that stays with you.